 Is there a fee to enter Little Island?

 No. The park is free and open to the public.
-Certain events and performances in The Amph, will be ticketed, but the park itself will never have a fee for general entry.
-Timed entry reservations are required to enter the park from 12pm through the remainder of the day, learn more here.
+Certain events and performances in The Amph will be ticketed, but the park itself will never have a fee for general entry.
+Timed entry reservations are required on Saturdays, Sundays, and Holidays from 12:00 PM through the remainder of the day, learn more here.